cloudmesh/cloudmesh-queue/list_of_tasks.md

-# List of tasks completed for Independent Study under the guidance of Prof. Gregor
+# List of tasks completed for Independent Study

+Semester: ?
+Course number: ?
+Under which prof has this ben registerd Gregor or Geoffrey?

 branch indicated in brackets